enclave-networks/Enclave.FastPacket/README.md

 # Near-term tasks

 - [ ] Improve our test coverage; try on more "real" packets, bring over test cases from our internal code-bases.
-- [ ] Add support for field size coming from a named preceding property.
 - [ ] Natively support string extraction (`ReadOnlySpan<char>`/`Utf8Reader`?)
 - [ ] Implement a layer 7 protocol inspector (HTTP?) to prove extraction all the way down the stack.